kasbench/globeco-security-service/cursor-log.md

 # 2024-07-09: Request to add a GitHub Actions workflow for multiarchitecture Docker build and push to DockerHub.
 User will configure DOCKERHUB_USERNAME, DOCKERHUB_TOKEN, and DOCKERHUB_REPO secrets. -- Noah Krieger

+Prompt: Please add CORS configuration to allow all origins
+Actions:
+1. Located app/main.py where the FastAPI app is created.
+2. Imported CORSMiddleware from fastapi.middleware.cors.
+3. Added app.add_middleware call to allow all origins, methods, and headers, with credentials enabled, before including routers.